- This course provides researchers with a solid foundation in qualitative data analysis

 This course assumes no previous knowledge of qualitative data analysis or NVivo, but requires basic understanding of qualitative research.
 Only the basic features of NVivo are aught.

-Asynchronous pre-recorded lectures combined with daily, 2-hour live sessions with Zoom from 7-11 February 2022 (Week 1).
-The course is repeated from 14-18 February (Week 2).
+Asynchronous pre-recorded lectures combined with daily, 2-hour live sessions with Zoom from 4-8 July 2022 (Week 1).
+Due to high demand, the course is repeated from 11-15 July (Week 2).

 This course is taught online.